Awlie/terraform-provider-cancom/docs/resources/dynamic_cloud_vpc_project.md

 subcategory: "Dynamic Cloud"
 description: |-
   Manage Dynamic Cloud VPC Projects lifecycle
-  This creates a Virtual Private Cloud (VPC) Project with the specified name and optionally the comment passed.
+  This creates a Virtual Private Cloud (VPC) Project with the specified name and the optional comment.
 The parameter users can be used to specify which user should get access to the VPC Project.
-  ~> Note: Changing the name or comment will force the VPC Project to be recreated, i.e. all resources in the VPC Project will be deleted.
+  !> Changing the name or comment will force the VPC Project to be recreated, i.e. all resources in the VPC Project will be deleted.
 ---

 # cancom_dynamic_cloud_vpc_project (Resource)

 Manage Dynamic Cloud VPC Projects lifecycle

-This creates a Virtual Private Cloud (VPC) Project with the specified name and optionally the comment passed.
+This creates a Virtual Private Cloud (VPC) Project with the specified name and the optional comment.
 The parameter `users` can be used to specify which user should get access to the VPC Project.

-~> **Note:** Changing the `name` or `comment` will force the VPC Project to be recreated, i.e. all resources in the VPC Project will be deleted.
+!> Changing the `name` or `comment` will force the VPC Project to be recreated, i.e. all resources in the VPC Project will be deleted.

 ## Example Usage